pgolebiowski/onism-cldr/README.md

 Onism is a high-performance CLDR library for .NET.
-It allows you to download CLDR data and browse its contents easily.
+It allows you to create an efficient binary file for (optionally subsetted) CLDR data and browse its contents easily.

 ## Specs & Getting started
 Please see the [wiki].
 It will help you [get started](https://github.com/pgolebiowski/Onism.Cldr/wiki/Getting-started).